Adityasinh-Sodha/Dll-Hijacking/README.md

     ./Script.sh
    ```
 4. Enter the IP address (LHOST) and port number (LPORT) when prompted.
+5. now deploy your dll into the victim's computer

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.